Harish-Chandra bimodules for type A rational Cherednik algebras: Duality

 where we have used the trace form to identify $\gl(\bv)$ with its dual.
 The dual to this map is the \emph{comoment map} $\mu^{*}: \fg \rightarrow \CC[T^{*}\!R]$.
 Since the moment map $\mu$ is $G$-equivariant, for every $\lambda \in (\fg^{*})^{G}$ the group $G$ acts on $\mu^{-1}(\lambda)$.
 For $\lambda \in (\fg^{*})^{G}$, we will be interested in the affine variety

 Note that the variety $\cM^{0}_{0}$ comes equipped with a $\CC^{\times}$-action induced by the $\CC^{\times}$ action on $T^{*}R$ by dilations.
 In particular, the Poisson bracket on $\cM^{0}_{0}$ has degree $-2$.
 In general, $\cM^{0}_{\lambda}$ is singular.
-In some cases, we can construct resolutions of singularities by looking at G.I.T. quotients of $T^{*}R$.
+In some cases, we can construct resolutions of singularities by looking at GIT quotients of $T^{*}R$.
 This is what we will do next.